 We find inspiration in several iconic games and franchises, including (but certainly not limited to): LittleBigPlanet, Mario, It Takes Two, The Sims, Tearaway, Little Nightmares, and many more...

-No. Despite the fact that a cancelled fan game project once shared the same word "Restitched" in its subtitle, this is a completely new and separate project where we are applying our own creative vision.
-Restitched's current developers are not affiliated.
+Nope!
+Despite the fact a cancelled fan project once shared the same word "Restitched" in its subtitle, this is a completely new and separate game where we're applying our own creative vision.
+Restitched's current developers are not affiliated with that former project.

-As creators with aligned interests, the Trixel Creative team often draws passion and inspiration from our favorite pieces of shared media.
-However, we are only inspired by other 2.5D UGC games, and are very excited to create a vision of our own in this genre.
+As creators with aligned interests, we certainly draw passion and inspiration from our favorite pieces of media and games.
+However, we are only inspired by other games, and are very excited to create a vision of our own in this genre.

 Props that are turned into Ornaments don't adhere to the layer limitation, but can only be placed on things that are within the playable space.